Apple prepares to allow alternative app stores on iPhones, iPads - Bloomberg News | Technology

 Apple prepares to allow alternative app stores on iPhones, iPads - Bloomberg News

-Apple Inc is preparing to allow alternative app stores on its iPhones and iPads, Bloomberg News reported on Tuesday, citing sources familiar with the matter.
-As part of the changes, customers could ultimately download third-party software to their iPhones and iPads without using the company's App Store, according to the report.
+But Apple has not made decisions on whether to comply with other provisions of the law, such as allowing for alternative payment systems to its own.
+The iPhone maker in the past has said allowing sideloading, or bypassing, of its App Store, exposes users to security and privacy dangers.

-Apple Inc is preparing to allow alternative app stores on its iPhones and iPads, Bloomberg News reported on Tuesday, citing sources familiar with the matter.
+Apple Inc is preparing to allow alternative app stores on its iPhones and iPads in the European Union as soon as late next year to comply with a new European competition law, Bloomberg News reported on Tuesday, citing sources familiar with the matter.

-As part of the changes, customers could ultimately download third-party software to their iPhones and iPads without using the company's App Store, according to the report.
-Apple charges a 30% commission on payments made by users via apps on the iOS operating system.
+As part of the changes, customers could ultimately install apps to their iPhones and iPads without using the company's App Store, according to the report.
+But Apple has not made decisions on whether to comply with other provisions of the law, such as allowing for alternative payment systems to its own.
+Permitting its payment tool to be bypassed could cost Apple billions of dollars in revenue it collects from charging up to a 30% commission on App Store purchases.

+Apple did not immediately respond to a Reuters request for comment.
+The iPhone maker in the past has said allowing sideloading, or bypassing, of its App Store, exposes users to security and privacy dangers.
+But some regulators and critics, such as "Fortnite" maker Epic Games, have said those concerns are overblown.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)